lupyuen/lupyuen.github.io/src/zig.md

 -   [__NimBLE Porting Layer__](https://lupyuen.github.io/articles/sx1262#multithreading-with-nimble-porting-layer)

-Zig might be the best way to maintain and extend these __Complex IoT Projects__ on NuttX.
+Zig might be the best way to maintain and extend these __IoT Projects__ on NuttX.

 _Why not rewrite in Zig?
 Or another modern language?_